 Stephen Fitzpatrick

 2021 vintage.
 Immediately hit with heavy aromas of oak, spice, berry, and a slight hint of leather.
 Shockingly smooth on the palette, flavors of dark cherry, with a lingering finish and defined texture.
 Paired well with NC Barbecue chicken and spicy potatoes.
-Decent go to Cab for under $25. — 5 days ago
+Decent go to Cab for under $25. — a month ago